 Facemasks, bath bombs and more – Nothing says relax more than a facial mask or long soak in the bath.

 They have to eat and yet many may skip a meal or two.
 Make sure they are eating properly by sending them a gift card to their favorite restaurant or even a grocery store where they can grab something from the prepared foods aisle.
 A gift card from Lucky’s or Publix or a specific restaurant they love can work.

 Most students rely on noise blocking headphones so they can study in the library without having to hear anyone else.

-Beats by Dr Dre is one the most requested audio brands for headphones, earphones, and speakers and also one of the most in-demand holiday gift items by our student panel.
+Beats by Dr. Dre is one of the most requested audio brands for headphones, earphones, and speakers and also one of the most in-demand holiday gift items by our student panel.
 Most students prefer the wireless version.
 Best Buy, Walmart, and Target all sell this brand.